Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 - secrets support
 - argument default values

+**Note**: argument names are now quoted automatically by the provider so remember about this while writing the function definition (argument name should be quoted or uppercase should be used for the argument name).

 `snowflake_procedure` is now deprecated in favor of 5 new preview resources:

 - `snowflake_procedure_java`